sierralogic/diction/README.md

 This means that if you decorate an element value and then try to validate and your validation does not take into account the decorations, then the validation might fail.

+Note that a diction element may have zero or many decoration rules.

 ```clojure

 (defn decoration-rule-calc-item-inventory-retail-worth